Will the Bank Pay for Repairs in a Short Sale?

 Some real estate agents say home buyers conveniently forget that they promised to buy that short sale in "as is" condition -- without any mandated repair.
 If you look at standard California (C.A.R.) purchase contracts, for example, they contain verbiage that says the home is sold in its present condition, whether or not the home is a short sale.
 These regular homes are sold "as is," too.

+However, it doesn't mean that a buyer can't issue a Request for Repair to a regular seller and ask for a repair or a credit toward closing costs.
 It does mean that the regular seller is under no obligation to honor that request.
 But do they?
 Do sellers pay for repairs?
 All the time, especially if the repair issue was an item that was not readily apparent upon initial inspection, and the seller is eager to close.